erennovakim/a1-portfolio/readme.txt

+3. Did you ignore any of the warnings or errors presented by the accessibility checker?
+If so, why does this not seem like an accessibility concern?
+If it's useful, you can consolidate your thoughts on multiple warnings/errors if the rationale is similar.

-3. How long, in hours, did it take you to complete this assignment?
+4. How long, in hours, did it take you to complete this assignment?

-4. What online resources did you consult when completing this assignment? (list specific URLs, describe queries to Generative AI, or use of AI-based code completion)
+5. What online resources did you consult when completing this assignment? (list specific URLs, describe queries to Generative AI, or use of AI-based code completion)

-5. What classmates or other individuals did you consult as part of this assignment?
+6. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

-6. Is there anything special we need to know in order to run your code?
+7. Is there anything special we need to know in order to run your code?